This will provide you what to expect during your in-person hearing.

-The participants arrive on their scheduled hearing date at the Appeals Commission's office.
-First they check in with the receptionist who will sign them in as visitors, and then they have a seat in the lobby.
+The participants will arrive on their scheduled hearing date at the Appeals Commission's office.
+First, they check in with the receptionist who will sign them in as visitors, and then they will have a seat in the lobby.

-Once the hearing room is ready, an Appeals Secretary will greet the parties in the lobby.
+Once the hearing room is ready, an Appeals Assistant will greet the parties in the lobby.

-The Appeals Secretary provides administrative support during the hearing, such as monitoring the recording equipment and making copies of documents if needed.
+The Appeals Assistant provides administrative support during the hearing, such as monitoring the recording equipment and making copies of documents, if needed.

-The Appeals Secretary will confirm your name, claim number and address, and then escort the participants into the hearing room.
+The Appeals Assistant will confirm your name, claim number and address, and then will escort the participants into the hearing room.

-The participants sit on one side of the hearing room, and the Hearing Panel and Appeals Secretary sit on the other side.
+The participants sit on one side of the hearing room, and the Hearing Panel and Appeals Assistant sit on the other side.

 The Hearing Panel usually consists of one Hearing Chair, who sits in the middle, and two Commissioners – one on either side.

-The Appeals Secretary will sit at a computer and run the recording equipment in the hearing room.
+The Appeals Assistant will sit at a computer and run the recording equipment in the hearing room.
 All Appeals Commission hearings are recorded.
-The Appeals Secretary will also be available to make copies of documents, or display electronic submissions if necessary.
+The Appeals Assistant will also be available to make copies of documents or display electronic submissions, if necessary.

 The parties will sit on the other side of the hearing room.
-Usually the worker and his representative will sit on one side, and the employer and their representative will sit on the other.
+Usually, the worker and the representative will sit on one side, and the employer and the representative will sit on the other side.

 Our hearings are informal.
 They are not intended to resemble court proceedings.
 There is no requirement to dress formally or stand when the panel enters.
 Our goal is to make the participants feel as comfortable as possible.

-After arguments have been presented, the panel will often take a quick break to discuss what they've heard and to see if any of the panel members have questions.
+After arguments have been presented, the panel will take a quick break to discuss what they have heard and to see if any of the panel members have questions.

 The panel members will then take turns asking questions and the participants will have an opportunity to respond.

-Further details related to the hearing are included in our guidelines:
+Further details about hearings are included in our guidelines:

 If you can't make it to your scheduled hearing – Adjournment Requests (Practice Guideline #2B)